rapid7/chef-etcd/README.md

 etcd-v2 Cookbook
 =============
 This cookbook manages [etcd](https://github.com/coreos/etcd) version 2.
-It provides resources for installation from both binaries and source, and for management of one or more etcd service instnaces.
+It provides resources for installation from both binaries and source, and for management of one or more etcd service instances.

 ## What even is all of this for?!
 This cookbook aims to provide a feature complete utility to install and configure one or more instances of etcd for both production and development/testing proposes.